karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

   booktitle = {31st USENIX Security Symposium (USENIX Security 22)},
   year = {2022},
   month = aug,
-  pages = {TBA},
+  pages = {2893--2910},
-  isbn = {TBA},
+  isbn = {978-1-939133-31-1},
   publisher = {USENIX Association}, url = {https://www.usenix.org/conference/usenixsecurity22/presentation/bollinger},
   address = {Boston, MA},
 }
 ```

-### Cookie consents are fundamentally broken
+### Cookie consent is fundamentally broken

-Browser cookies are the most common method for tracking the session state of websites, as about 80-90% of websites use cookies for user tracking according to prior works.
-The EU government has attempted to address this through regulations mandating consent, namely by General Data Protection Regulation (*GDPR*) and the ePrivacy Directive.
+Browser cookies are one of the most commonly used methods for tracking the session state of websites, and for tracking the identity of visitors.
+According to prior studies, between 80-90% of websites use cookies for user tracking, often without their knowledge.
+The EU government has attempted to address this issue through regulations mandating consent for data collection, in particular through the General
+Data Protection Regulation (*GDPR*) and the ePrivacy Directive.

-Despite the consent requirement, prior works showed that less than half of websites show a cookie banner, and those that show the consent still violate even basic rules.
-The majority of websites do not adhere to the opt-in requirement of the consent, and >10% store affirmative consent before any user action or store positive consent even though the user rejected cookies.
-Finally, more than half of the consent banners are designed to nudge users to accept all cookies.
+Despite these requirements, prior research has shown that less than half of all websites ask visitors for consent.
+Of the remaining websites, many violate even basic consent requirements.
+For instance, the majority of websites did not adhere to the opt-in requirement, and more than 10% stored affirmative consent before visitors could react to the consent notice.
+Some websites also stored affirmative consent despite explicit rejection, and many consent notices use dark patterns to nudge users into accepting all cookies.

-By our analysis, we confirm the lack of GDPR compliance by extending and improving upon past research.
+In our analysis, we confirm the lack of GDPR compliance by extending and improving upon past research.
 We analyze the accuracy of the information displayed on cookie banners using a dataset collected from almost 30k websites.
 Specifically, we identify incorrect category assignments, misleading cookie expiration times, and assess the overall completeness of the consent mechanism.
 We define six novel methods to detect potential GDPR violations and extend two methods used in prior works.
 Of the selected domains, we find that 94.7% contained at least one potential violation.
 In 36.4%, we found at least one cookie with an incorrectly assigned purpose, and in 85.8%, there was at least one cookie with a missing declaration or missing purpose.
 69.7% of sites assumed positive consent before it is given, and 21.3% created cookies despite negative consent.
-Our results indicate that the problem is more severe than previously indicated.
+Our results indicate that consent notices are less compliant than previous research indicated.

 ![Violation types](https://karelkubicek.github.io/assets/images/cookieblock_paper/violations_types.png)
 *The number of websites that show the respective type of violation.
 The first six are novel and have not been explored in prior work.*